-This conversation will took place on Thursday 28 October 2021
+This lecture took place on Thursday 28 October 2021.

 Religious pluralism has long been a defining feature of African identity, nowhere more so than among the Yoruba of West Africa, where Ifa, Islam and Christianity have each contributed to the shaping of national consciousness.